What is Google Gemini (formerly Bard)? Everything you need to know

 How Gemini works

-The language model ‘Google Gemini’, introduced in December 2023, represents a major advance, particularly in relation to its competitor ChatGPT.
-What makes this multimodal AI model special is its architecture: while some other AIs, such as ChatGPT, consist of many different models that enable text, images, audio and code to be processed, Google Gemini (formerly Google Bard) is holistically multimodal from the ground up and consists of a single system.
-With such a model, Gemini (formerly Google Bard) can set itself apart from competing AIs such as ChatGPT – however, it is not a unique selling point on the market, as there are already other companies with holistic multimodal models.
+Especially concerning the competitor ChatGPT, the Bard language model, now “Gemini”, presented in December 2023, is a major step forward.
+The special thing about the multimodal AI model is its architecture: While some other AIs, such as ChatGPT, consist of many different models that ensure that texts, images, audios and code can be processed, Google Gemini is holistically multimodal and consists of just a single system.
+With such a model, Gemini (formerly Google Bard) can set itself apart from competing AIs such as ChatGPT — but it is not a unique selling point on the market, as there are already other companies with holistically multimodal models.

 The renaming of Bard to Gemini (February 2024)

-To learn more about the model behind the chatbot, find detailed information in the article Google Gemini: An overview of Google's LLM.
+If you want to find out more about the model behind the chatbot, you can find detailed information in the article “Google Gemini explained”.

 Google Gemini vs. ChatGPT: What are the differences?